-The site is not located within a designated flood or floodplain area and is not considered likely to be subject to flooding based on the elevation of the selected location.
+The site is not located within a designated flood or floodplain area and is not considered to be subject to flooding.

-Stormwater from the catchment of the site discharges to the Belyando River Sub-Basin.
 Pursuant to the findings of the Carmichael Mine and Coal Rail Project EIS the northern tributaries of the Belyando River are listed as having a range of Environmental Values including:

 - > aquatic ecosystems;

 - > irrigation;

 - > farm supply/use;

 - > stock water;

-- > other values (floodplain);and
+- > other values (floodplain); and

 - > cultural and spiritual values.

-Relevant Water Quality Objectives (WQOs) for the catchment are not currently defined in the Queensland Water Quality Guidelines 2009 (QWQG, 2006), however it is anticipated that to support and protect relevant environmental values for waters in the Belyando River Sub - Basin typical water quality objectives would be expected to be similar to those for the nearby Isaac River Catchment as shown in Table 2-2 below.
+Relevant Water Quality Objectives (WQOs) for the Suttor River Basin are not currently defined in the Queensland Water Quality Guidelines 2009 (QWQG, 2006), however to support and protect relevant environmental values for waters in the Suttor River Basin, typical water quality objectives which will apply to this catchment will be similar to those for the nearby Isaac River Catchment as shown in Table 2-2 below.